 Providing educational materials and conducting research—Cooperative Services offers educational reports and programs that promote the understanding of cooperative principles and practices.
 Cooperative research addresses a variety of topics to support cooperatives dealing with current and emerging issues.
 For example, publication topics include:

 - Cooperative basics and understanding

 - Cooperative membership design (and many other topics)

 Publications are delineated as information, research and service and are found here Publications for Cooperatives.

-Stakeholder Outreach and Engagement Efforts---The Cooperative Services Branch periodically sends out informational bulletins through GovDelivery focused on USDA cooperative-related materials and products.
-Those interested in receiving these bulletins can sign up here.
+Stakeholder Outreach and Engagement Efforts—The Cooperative Services Branch periodically sends out informational bulletins through GovDelivery focused on USDA cooperative-related materials and products.
+Those interested in receiving these bulletins should subscribe to USDA RD email updates.
 Two topic areas relate directly to the Cooperative Services Branch under Cooperative Development are Cooperative Practices and Annual Cooperative Statistics.

-Funding for Cooperatives---In conjunction with other Rural Development program areas for cooperatives, we provide financial assistance opportunities that are available to assist rural businesses, including cooperatives, and agricultural producers.
+Funding for Cooperatives—In conjunction with other Rural Development program areas, we provide financial assistance opportunities that are available to assist rural businesses, including cooperatives, and agricultural producers.
 Cooperatives are eligible for Rural Development funding programs such as the Value-Added Producer Grant Program and the Business and Industry Loan Guarantee program.